oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   - First, we define the domain name in the model YAML using the `@@ENV:CUSTOM_DOMAIN_NAME@@` environment variable macro.
   - Second, we set the value of the `CUSTOM_DOMAIN_NAME` environment variable differently using the `env` stanza in each domain's domain resource.

 - Domain in Image requires that its images embed a WebLogic `security/SerializedSystemIni.dat` domain encryption key that cannot be changed for the image (see [why layering matters]({{< relref "/userguide/cicd/why-layering-matters.md" >}}) in CI/CD Considerations).
 This necessarily means that two Domain in Image domains that share the same image have the ability to decrypt each other's encrypted passwords.
-A Model in Image's domain encryption key, on the other hand, is not embedded in the image and is instead dynamically and uniquely created each time the domain is started.
+A Model in Image's domain encryption key, on the other hand, is not embedded in the image and instead, is dynamically and uniquely created each time the domain is started.

 {{% notice warning %}}
 Oracle requires interoperating WebLogic domains to have different domain names.
-This is necessary when two domains communicate, or when a WebLogic Server or WebLogic java client concurrently connects to multiple domains.
+This is necessary when two domains communicate, or when a WebLogic Server or WebLogic Java client concurrently connects to multiple domains.
 {{% /notice %}}

 Here are the steps for this use case: